.png?width=500&height=256&name=Generated%20Item%20(12).png)

 Reflection & Evaluation

 This is where you score big marks for critical thinking.
 Evaluate your own work.
 What were the strengths and weaknesses of your methods?
 Were there any limitations?
 How could you have improved or extended your investigation?
+How could your research help future study?

 Part 2: Decoding the Marking Criteria - What Examiners Really Want